 Nurses' vigilance at the bedside is essential to their ability to ensure patient safety.
 It is logical, therefore, that assigning increasing numbers of patients eventually compromises nurses' ability to provide safe care.
 Several seminal studies have demonstrated the link between nurse staffing ratios and patient safety, documenting an increased risk of patient safety events, morbidity, and even mortality as the number of patients per nurse increases.
 The strength of these data has led several states, beginning with California in 2004, to establish legislatively mandated minimum nurse-to-patient ratios; in California, acute medical–surgical inpatient units may assign no more than five patients to each registered nurse.

 The nurse-to-patient ratio is only one aspect of the relationship between nursing workload and patient safety.
 Overall nursing workload is likely linked to patient outcomes as well.
 A sophisticated 2011 study showed that increased patient turnover was also associated with increased mortality risk, even when overall nurse staffing was considered adequate.
 Determining adequate nurse staffing is a very complex process that changes on a shift-by-shift basis, and requires close coordination between management and nursing based on patient acuity and turnover, availability of support staff and skill mix, and many other factors.
-The process of establishing nurse staffing on a unit-by-unit and shift-by-shift basis is discussed in detail in an AHRQ WebM&M commentary.
+The process of establishing nurse staffing on a unit-by-unit and shift-by-shift basis is discussed in detail in a WebM&M commentary.

 Nursing skill mix and training may also be linked to patient outcomes.
 One classic study showed lower inpatient mortality rates for a variety of surgical patients in hospitals with more highly educated nurses.
 This finding has resulted in calls for all nurses to have at least a baccalaureate education.
 Irrespective of educational level, the quality of nurses' on-the-job training may also play a role in patient outcomes.
-As discussed in an AHRQ WebM&M commentary, nurses do not currently have a standardized transition to independent practice training requirement (analogous to medical residency training).
+As discussed in a WebM&M commentary, nurses do not currently have a standardized transition to independent practice training requirement (analogous to medical residency training).
 Less experienced nurses may therefore lack mentorship and training in dealing with systems issues and complex clinical scenarios.